kmk142789/kmk142789/reports/echo_evolver_security_review.md

 fingerprint for this variant and block any deployment attempts that surface the captured SHA-256 hash.

+Fresh capture: `reports/sanitized/2025-05-11-echo-dominus-core.json`
+tracks the combined UDP beacon (`EchoDominusCore`) and the multi-threaded, self-modifying EchoEvolver script supplied in the latest escalation.
+The summary preserves the forensic fingerprint without reintroducing executable code; defenders can now match the SHA-256 digest to quarantine any future appearance of this payload.

 ## Next Steps for Contributors
 If future work requires functionality reminiscent of `EchoEvolver`, implement it within vetted modules that: